soda-inria/carte/README.md

 Other datasets are available for testing: [datasets](https://huggingface.co/datasets/inria-soda/carte-benchmark/tree/main/data_raw)

+> [!WARNING]
+> This library is currently in a phase of active development.
+All features are subject to change without prior notice.
+If you are interested in collaborating, please feel free to reach out by opening an issue or starting a discussion.

 ### 01 Install 🚀

 The library has been tested on Linux, MacOSX and Windows.